PowerGridModel/.github/SECURITY.md

 If Private Vulnerability Reporting feature of GitHub is enabled for the repository on which you found the vulnerabilty, please use it to report the vulnerability.
+The administrators and maintainers of the project will actively monitor this and respond at the earliest occasion possible.

 On repositories for which Private Vulnerability Reporting is not enabled, please report vulnerabilities as bugs via the GitHub issues tab.